wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The organization, its divisions, and business units are depicted as the third dimension of the matrix for applying the framework.

+Levels of testing:
+   * Small Unit Tests at functional level by input and output
+   * Medium Integration Tests for functional dependencies
+   * Large System Tests of critical components only - Tackle the APIs, leave the UI untested
+   * Manual validation of every commit, exploratory testing
+   <br /><br />

 ## RFCs

 RFC's https://tools.ietf.org/html/rfc1087